 A: No; most states do not give absolute privilege to reporters, especially where criminal trials are concerned.
 A reporter may not be protected by the privilege when asked to reveal confidential sources to a grand jury or in a criminal trial when the criminal defendant’s Sixth Amendment rights to a fair trial are at risk.

 State shield law protection applies only in state court or state proceedings, and not in federal court or against a federal grand jury subpoena.
 No federal law currently protects journalists from being forced to disclose their confidential sources, but Congress has been considering over the years several versions of a “Free Flow of Information Act,” which would create a federal shield law.
 The latest version of the Act was approved by the House of Representatives as an amendment to a spending bill in 2015.
 It has not been approved by the Senate.
 In the meantime, the U.S. Department of Justice has adopted internal guidelines, putting some additional limits on when its attorneys would seek to subpoena reporters to disclose their sources.

 Q: What can happen if a journalist refuses a court order to divulge a source?

 Q: If journalists have the privilege, why would they ever have to go to jail?

 A: In 1972, the United States Supreme Court emphasized the need to ensure that criminal investigations and trials are fair.
-Journalists have sometimes been found in contempt of court when the confidential information they had was deemed necessary to the parties in a criminal proceeding and the information could not be obtained from other sources.
+Journalists are sometimes found in contempt of court when the confidential information they have is deemed necessary to the parties in a criminal proceeding and the information cannot be obtained from other sources.
 Such contempt charges can result in a fine or even jail time.

-At the same time, the court recognized the important function of the news media and that, without some protection, there would be a “chilling effect” on the media’s ability to play its watchdog role over government.
+At the same time, the court has recognized the important function of the news media and that, without some protection, there would be a “chilling effect” on the media’s ability to play its watchdog role over government.